jeremyikwuje/simple-paystack-wallet/readme.md

 If you find this Repo helpful, kindly give it a star.

 ## Update
 We have recieve few complaints on how Paystack is not working on some servers.
 Please make sure your server has open SSL enabled.
-Also upgrading to PHP 7.3 upward.
+Also try upgrading to PHP 7.3 upward.

 You can open an issue or contact us on Twitter.